-Air ambulances stationed on the islands of Penghu, Kinmen and Matsu provide emergency medical evacuation services, including a videoconferencing platform that allows critical care physicians from the evacuating hospital, the receiving hospital, and the evacuation approval center to gather virtually and make decisions in real time.
+■ Strengthen medical air evacuation mechanisms: Air ambulances stationed on the islands of Penghu, Kinmen and Matsu provide emergency medical evacuation services.
+An innovative care delivery model, based around a videoconferencing platform, allows critical care physicians from the evacuating hospital, the receiving hospital and the evacuation approval center to gather virtually and make shared decisions about treatment in real time.